tarunv09/blog-demo/content/blog/create-your-own-blog/index.md

       On the next screen, click **“Deploy Site”**.
 After a minute or so of building, your site will be published and ready to view!

       It’ll have some sort of ugly URL by default, but Netlify makes it easy to point a custom domain at it if you have one.
 Netlify will set up free SSL for you, too.
-If you need a domain, you can try something like NameCheap (because I've been using them for free, thanks to [Github Student Developer Pack.](https://education.github.com/pack)
+If you need a domain, you can try something like NameCheap (because I've been using them for free, thanks to [Github Student Developer Pack).](https://education.github.com/pack)

    ####By Now, you have:#####

            learn something new today 🎓
-           a local dev environment 💻 where you can write posts and preview them deployed it over the web for free 🔥 ownership of your own content forever, Tada!🎉
+           created a local dev environment 💻 where you can write posts and preview them deployed it over the web for free 🔥 ownership of your own content forever, Tada!🎉

    ####If you still get stuck, feel free to reach out to me on [Linkedin](https://in.linkedin.com/in/tarunv09) or visit [this blog's repo files on github](https://github.com/tarunv09/blog-demo).
-Also you can checkout the [official Gatsby tutorial](https://www.youtube.com/watch?v=xJVHWhO9bJY) for better clarification.
+Also you can checkout the [official Gatsby youtube tutorial](https://www.youtube.com/watch?v=xJVHWhO9bJY) for better clarification.
 And if everything worked-out for you, then go ahead and Start Blogging!####